heungwook/heungwook.github.io/pages/webdev/web_websocket_01.md

 ### Send Data Timeout and Callback

 There are two types of messages: one-way and round-trip.
-To verify that a message has arrived at Orion and that the response is received within the timeout period, the Message Handler class keeps track of each message, including handling message timeouts.
-Every message sent to the Orion Report Server receives a response to confirm that the message was processed by Orion.
+Every message sent to the Orion Report Server receives a response to confirm that the message was processed by the Orion.
+The Message Handler class keeps track of each message, including handling message timeouts.

 - MessageHandler Class